Akademi Kernewek

-Akademi Kernewek (Cornish Language Academy) is the official academic body responsible for the linguistic development of the Cornish language.
+Akademi Kernewek (Cornish for 'Cornish Language Academy') is the official academic body responsible for the linguistic development of the Cornish language.
 It is responsible for setting standards for the language, developing dictionaries in the Standard Written Form, advising on street and place names, developing terminology and carrying out research.
 The academy consists of a management board and four panels.

+Akademi Kernewek is a registered charity that exists to promote public knowledge and education in the Cornish language by: